Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Case-by-case verification of Theorem

 \reseteqn One of these equations is in fact superfluous: if we substitute \eqref{eq:G26Bb} in \eqref{eq:G26Ba}, then we obtain $t_1=c^3t_1c^{-3}$ which is automatically satisfied due to Lemma~\ref{lem:4} with $d=6$.

 Since $(w_0;w_1,\dots,w_m)\in NC^m(G_{26})$, we must have $t_1t_2\le_T c$.
 Combining this with \eqref{eq:G26B}, we infer that

-With the help of the {\sl GAP} package {\tt CHEVIE} \cite{chevAA}, one obtains three solutions for $t_1$ in this equation: { } each of them giving rise to $m/2$ elements of $\Fix_{NC^m(G_{26})}(\phi^{p})$ since $i$ ranges from $1$ to $m/2$.
+With the help of {\tt CHEVIE}, one obtains three solutions for $t_1$ in this equation: { } each of them giving rise to $m/2$ elements of $\Fix_{NC^m(G_{26})}(\phi^{p})$ since $i$ ranges from $1$ to $m/2$.
 Here we have again used the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{26}$ in {\tt CHEVIE}.

 In total, we obtain $1+3\frac m2=\frac {3m+2}2$ elements in $\Fix_{NC^m(G_{26})}(\phi^p)$, which agrees with the limit in \eqref{eq:G26.3}.

 In the case that $p=9m/2$, we infer from \eqref{eq:Aktion} that